Empiria/llm-prompts/commands/prepare-jj-changes.md

 2. **Plan Atomic Changes**: Identify logical groupings of changes that should be separate commits
 3. **Draft Change Messages**: Create properly formatted change descriptions following your standards
 4. **Show Commands**: Display the exact jj commands to run (without executing them)
+5. **Offer to Execute**: Ask user if they want to proceed with the planned changes
+6. **Execute Changes**: If user confirms, run the command sequence to create atomic changes

 ## Implementation